 Eames Molded Fiberglass Chairs

-Available in both the arm and side chair formats in eight archival colors, the chairs can be configured with a choice of wire, dowel leg, stacking, rocker, and 4-leg bases.
-An array of trim, finely tailored Hopsak fabrics designed by Alexander Girard, Herman Miller’s Textile Director from 1952 to 1973, round out the collection of shell customization options, fully restoring the integrity of the original 1953 shell chair offerings.
+They are available in both the arm and side chair formats in a range of archival colors, and a choice of wire, dowel leg, stacking, and 4-leg bases.
+Armchair and side chair shells can be fully upholstered in a variety of textiles; side chairs are available with an upholstered seat pad.
 All chairs can be recycled through the Herman Miller Take Back Program.
 The process for making shells and the nature of fiberglass mean that each shell is unique and can possess traits such as tiny cavities in the surface, small points of lighter or darker color, or faint circular shadows where base attaches to shell.